numan-hussain/quick-invoice/README.md

 ### 6. **Preview & Download**
 - Click "Preview" to see your formatted invoice
+- Use "Download PDF" for direct PDF file download with smart naming
 - Use "Print" to save as PDF through your browser
+- Files automatically named with invoice number and date (e.g., "Invoice-INV001-2024-12-15.pdf")
 - All data saves automatically for future use

 ## 🛠️ Technical Details